praxxley-tech/notification/README.md

 ## Usage

-The scripts are designed to be run in a specific order:
+Scripts are designed to run in a specific order:

 1. RestAPI.py to fetch and store data.
 2. db.py to insert data into the database.